JorelAli/ForteLang/README.md

 ```

 In the first example, it uses the `match` keyword, whereas the second example uses guards.
 In this case, the match expression is _much_ faster than the guard statement as it has to parse each `||` operator and perform the Boolean OR, whereas the match expression is like a jump table.

+## Number specifications

+Numbers in ForteLang can be of any size (large or small), but are limited to 128 decimal places of precision.
+To view the full number, use the `-maxprecision` flag